 STORY

-The Devil’s Bargain is a story for young people, a “Bright Lights and Big City” for Generation Z. Andy is 20 years old when the story begins.
-Pauline is 18, and Rose is 23.
-The story is a pure fantasy.
-The idea that a person can be in two places at once comes from quantum physics and enables Andy's creation of Roxy, an Internet platform for virtual concerts.
-The idea of a Skin that can make every desire come true comes from Faust and creates a life-and-death struggle for Andy that propels the story from melodrama into horror.
+The Devil’s Bargain is a “Bright Lights and Big City” for Generation Z. Andy is 21 when the story begins, Pauline is 18, and Rose is 23.
+The story is a fantasy.
+The idea that a person can be in two places at once comes from quantum physics and enables Andy's creation of Roxy.
+The idea of a Skin that can make desires come true comes from Faust and creates a life-and-death struggle that propels the story from melodrama into horror.
 Music is pervasive throughout.
-Andy plays the piano like a young Keith Jarrett, and the Roxy concerts include opera, pop music, and rock-and-roll.
+The Roxy concerts include opera, pop music, and rock-and-roll.
 New York City provides the essential backdrop.
-To pay his rent in Brooklyn, Andy performs at the Blue Note Jazz Cafe in Greenwich Village.
-The view of Manhattan from his window fuels his ambition.
-Andy falls in love twice, first with Rose, the Southern belle who steals his company and leads him to wager his life with the Devil; and second with Pauline, the young painter who predicts his future and is unable to save him.
+Andy performs at the Blue Note Jazz Cafe in Greenwich Village to pay his rent in Brooklyn.
+The view of Manhattan over the East River fuels his ambition.
+Andy falls in love first with Rose, the Southern belle who steals his company and leads him to wager his life with the Devil; and second with Pauline, the beautiful painter who predicts his future but is unable to save him.
 In Balzac’s novel, the Skin kills the hero.
-In the movie, Andy's ingenuity enables him to stay alive while being in love.
+In the movie, Andy's ingenuity enables him to stay alive and to love.

 Jazz at the Blue Note